berkerdemoglu/DataVisualysis/data_visualysis/PROGRAMPLAN.md

 ### Plan for August 17, 2020:
 >- Study data visualization from PCCB.
+X
->- Load the DataVisualysis logo.
+>- Load the DataVisualysis logo. ✓
->- Study some C++ from that 4-hour long video.
+>- Study some C++ from that 4-hour long video. ✓
 >- Write the compare_datasets() function in data_visualysis.py
 >- Revise the methods of the DataVisualysis class.
 >- Revise the parameter names of all functions and methods.
->- Revise data_modeler_exceptions.
+>- Revise data_modeler_exceptions. ✓
->- Rename files to match the project's name, DataVisualysis.
+>- Rename files to match the project's name, DataVisualysis. ✓
 >- See if you need class methods.
+DISCONTINUED
 >- Add comments.
 >- Look for some duplicate code, slowing down the program.
 >- See if you need to refactor some things.
 >- Revise the check_directory() function.
+DISCONTINUED
->- Download the code and save it in the python_projects folder.
+>- Download the code and save it in the python_projects folder. ✓

 ### Plan for August 18, 2020:
 >- Study data visualization from PCCB.
+>- Change development stage to 0.1.3.1
+>- OFF DAY FOR STUDIES

 ### Plan for August 19, 2020:
+>- Study data visualization from PCCB.
+>- Revise custom exceptions (e.g. ntype cannot be <inputvalue>).
+>- Add docstrings for exception classes.

+### Plan for August 20, 2020:
+>- Study data visualization from PCCB.

+### Plan for August 21, 2020:
+>- Study data visualization from PCCB.

+### Plan for August 22, 2020:
+>- Study data visualization from PCCB.

+### Plan for August 23, 2020:
+>- Study data visualization from PCCB.

+### Plan for August 24, 2020:
 >- Study data visualization from PCCB.